Melbourne Mobility Map

 Brio Maps

+Briometrix Mobility Maps show how accessible footpaths are – connecting places of interest, facilities, accessible amenities and parking with mass transit such as rail, tram and bus networks.
 We calculate effort ratings and colour-code the routes to show the degree of effort needed to traverse the footpath – whether you are walking, riding an e-scooter, rolling a wheelchair or pushing a stroller.

 Wheelchair users are the most sensitive to poor footpath conditions; they can represent people with differing mobilities as well as others moving on wheels.
-Our maps are created with the help of Brio Pilots – people using manual and power-assisted wheelchairs equipped with Briometrix sensors (see their work in the video).
-Data collected this way establishes a benchmark for effective, fit-for-purpose interconnected footpath and transport infrastructure.
+Our maps are created with the help of Brio Pilots – people using manual and power-assisted wheelchairs equipped with Briometrix sensors (see their work in the video above).

 At Briometrix, it’s our goal to help every person to go where they want to go, to enjoy their journey – and everything their city or town has to offer.